-- A student who refuses to participate in VPD screening/assessment or required vaccination, or fails to provide confirmation of immune status, cannot be accepted for clinical placements involving Category A or Category B work activities in SA Health settings and should be informed of this by their education provider at or prior to enrolment. - A student who refuses to participate in TB screening cannot be accepted for clinical placement in any role in SA Health settings. - > The Student Health Care Worker Vaccine Refusal Declaration Form should must be made available to education providers to support this process.
+- A student who refuses to participate in VPD screening/assessment or required vaccination, or fails to provide confirmation of immune status, cannot be accepted for clinical placements involving Category A or Category B work activities in SA Health settings and should be informed of this by their education provider at or prior to enrolment. - > A student who refuses to participate in TB screening cannot be accepted for clinical placement in any role in SA Health settings. - > The Student Health Care Worker Refusal Form should be made available to education providers to support this process.